 Dedicated Retaliation Lawyers in Kansas City

-In employment law, retaliation occurs when an employer punishes an employee or former employee for taking action against the employer.
+In employment law, retaliation occurs when an employer punishes an employee or former employee for taking action against them.
+The employee may file a complaint for workplace discrimination, harassment, or fraud.
 Such action could be taken due to discrimination, harassment, or fraud in the workplace.
 Retaliation can occur when an employer demotes or terminates an employee, changes their schedule, reduces their pay, or even transfers them to another location.

-If you have been a victim of workplace retaliation, let an experienced Kansas City retaliation attorney represent you as you rightfully stand up against your employer.
+If you have been a victim of workplace retaliation, we understand your frustration.
+Our experienced Kansas City retaliation attorney at Hollis Law Firm may be able to provide the high-quality representation you deserve and help you stand up against your employer.

 Retaliation and the Law in Kansas City

-In Kansas City, Missouri and Kansas, an employer cannot lawfully terminate the employment of or retaliate against an employee, in any manner, after the employee has reported certain violations made by the employer.
+In Kansas City, Missouri and Kansas, an employer cannot lawfully terminate the employment of or retaliate against an employee in any manner after the employee has reported certain violations.
 Employees should be able to work in a safe and non-hostile work environment without the fear of being discriminated against or harassed.

 If you have spoken up about discrimination or harassment in your workplace and are now experiencing retaliation from your employer, an employment law attorney may be able to help you file a claim against your employer.